-Phone numbers with no initial contact were called up to 4-7 times over different days of the week (between October 13 and October 22) and times to increase the possibility of contact.
+Phone numbers with no initial contact were called up to 4-7 times over different days of the week (between October 12 and October 22) and times to increase the possibility of contact.
 Cell phones were called up to 5 times.
 In addition, appointments were made as necessary to interview the designated respondent at his/her convenience.
-Most calling was completed between 4:30 pm to 9:30 pm to maximize contacts and ensure equal opportunities to respond among various respondent demographic groups.
-Some calling was done Saturday morning and afternoon.
-Attempts to convert initial refusals commenced almost immediately and continued throughout the survey.
-The final two days/nights of interviewing were almost exclusively devoted to contacting hard to reach respondents who often are younger and more affluent.
+Most calling was completed weekdays between 4:30 pm to 9:30 pm to maximize contacts and ensure equal opportunities to respond among various respondent demographic groups.
+Calling on Saturday, October 17 was completed between 9:30 AM- 2:30PM, and calling on Sunday, October 18 was completed between 4-9 pm.
+Attempts to convert initial refusals commenced during the second week of calling and continued until the conclusion of the survey.
+The final two nights of interviewing were almost exclusively devoted to contacting hard to reach respondents as well as finalizing unusable numbers.